linda-seiter/cmsc115_2252/week2/week2_lesson.md

 - **Specification-Based Testing (opaque-box)** focuses on testing the functionality of a program without looking at its internal structure.
   Tests are developed based on the requirements of what the program should do and what the input domain looks like.
-  In CMSC 115, we will develop test cases that map a given set of input values to an expected output.

 - **Structure-Based Testing (clear-box)** examines a program's internal structures and logic to measure how thoroughly the program is being exercised by the tests.

-  In CMSC 115, we will use test coverage measures based on execution paths and conditional logic.
+  In week 2, we will use basic specification-based techniques to develop test cases that map program inputs to expected output.

 ### Example #1 - Convert Inches to Feet